web-dom/web-dom/README.md

 * no magic
 * no abstractions
 * no code generation
-* simple api generated from webidl
+* api generated from webidl
 * technology agnostic

 ```toml